Hyraze/GraphQL-API-salesforce/README.md

-# GraphQL-API using NodeJS and ExpressJS
+# GraphQL-API-salesforce
-A GraphQL API using NodeJS and ExpressJS
+A GraphQL API Integrated with Salesforce